dominiks/rpc-await/README.md

 Because sometimes you just want to request something from a client and await the result to continue instead of spreading your code over multiple functions that call each other over different machines.

+*Requires Godot 4.5*.
+If you are using Godot 4.x earlier than that you must use rpc_await 1.0.

 ## Documentation
 * This readme for a quick overview
 * The example scene for a working example